VOGUE: A Multimodal Dataset for Conversational Recommendation in Fashion: Introduction

 By releasing \vogue, we aim to provide a practical benchmark (cf. Fig.~\ref{fig:mmae_by_model}) for studying multimodal conversational recommendation.
 Our dataset establishes an invaluable resource for designing recommendation agents as CRS move into multimodality, providing a foundation to study how dialogue, visual grounding, and user-centered evaluation interact in shaping effective systems.

 Our contributions are threefold:

-\begin{enumerate}[noitemsep, topsep=0pt] \item \textbf{Open Dataset of Real Human Dialogues:} We introduce the first multimodal conversational recommendation dataset in the fashion shopping domain, encompassing organic human–human dialogues, associated item images and metadata, participant profiles, and detailed rating signals.
-The dataset provides utterance-level annotations of Assistant and Seeker intents across conversations. \item \textbf{Novel Analysis and Insights:} We provide a novel analysis for modeling dialogue dynamics, including stage-wise segmentation (Fig.~\ref{fig:vogue_teaser}) of conversations and intent-tagged utterance flows that reveal how recommendations and preferences evolve over time. \item \textbf{MLLM Benchmark Evaluation:} We benchmark MLLMs against humans on \vogue, revealing persistent challenges in calibration, generalization, and inference, and positioning it as a challenge dataset for advancing MLLM agents. \end{enumerate}
+\begin{enumerate}[noitemsep, topsep=0pt] \item \textbf{Open Dataset of Real Human Dialogues:} We introduce the first multimodal conversational recommendation dataset in the fashion shopping domain, containing organic human-human dialogues, associated item images and metadata, participant profiles, and detailed rating signals.
+The dataset provides utterance-level annotations of Assistant and Seeker intents across conversations. \item \textbf{Novel Analysis and Insights:} We provide a novel analysis for modeling dialogue dynamics, including stage-wise segmentation (Fig.~\ref{fig:vogue_teaser}) of conversations and intent-tagged utterance flows in the multimodal setting. \item \textbf{MLLM Benchmark Evaluation:} We benchmark MLLMs against humans on \vogue, revealing persistent challenges in calibration, generalization, and inference, thus positioning it as a challenge dataset for advancing MLLM agents. \end{enumerate}